 Using Unreal, you can avoid having to dig deeper into C++, but you have to install separate SDKs for each target platform for cross-platform game development.
 At the same time, if you wish, you can modify the source code – the engine gives you access to it.

 Like Unity, Unreal supports game development for PCs, mobiles, and consoles.
-It is important to know that the engine contains a large number of plugins built by default, which are relevant only for large games, and you will have to manually search and disable them if your choice is mobile games.
+It is important to know that the engine contains a large number of plug-ins built in by default that are only relevant for large games, and you will have to find and disable them manually if your choice is mobile games.
 Therefore, most often this engine becomes the choice of companies planning large-scale projects for PCs and consoles with multiplayer mode.

 It comes with a user-friendly visual editor and built-in nodes that greatly simplify and speed up game design.
 With it, you can deploy games for PC, mobile platforms, and web platforms using HTML5 and WebAssembly.
 Export to console is only possible with third-party porting service providers that are licensed console developers.

 Looking Ahead: What’s in Store for Cross-Platform Gaming

 Anyone who cares about quickly bringing their product to market simultaneously on multiple platforms is already actively developing using cross-platform solutions.
 At Kevuru Games, we also offer cross-platform game development services with experienced developers and clear pipelines.
 In 2021, the trend will not change, and more and more companies will use cross-platform game engines and approaches.
 Cross-play, cross-progression and cross-buy functions are demanded by players: they allow people to play together using different platforms, start playing on one platform and continue on another, and also make the process of buying a game available on different platforms one-time-only.